xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 to monitor performance start to become less strongly correlated to performance or harder to generate.

-## Remove This section

-We'll also aim
-to collect the following metrics:

-1. Tokio task metrics for performance engineering purposes
-2. Any task panics which suggest critical failures in the code
-3. Runtime performance metrics for the pipeline stages themselves
-4. Probably some counters or gauges to let us ascertain load

 ## The Metrics Ecosystem

 For the metrics implementation we'll be using [metrics-rs/metrics](https://github.com/metrics-rs/metrics)